As cybercrime soars during the pandemic, protect your company and your hard-won customer relationships.

 Make sure you have a copy of your business most critical information.
 Think about what you’d need to run your operation if your drives were lost or stolen.
 Experts advise you backup important files at minimum once a week, but preferably once a day.
 Also remember to test your copied data to make sure it works and fully restores the information.

-For your e-Commerce site, select a web hosting service that provides automatic and verified backups so that you can restore your site if it’s attacked.
+For your e-Commerce site, select a web hosting service that provides automatic and verified backups so that you can restore your site if it’s attacked and find a secure online payment gateway.

 4. Install a firewall